PowerMeep/Minecraft-Modpack-Generator/README.md

-# Modpack Builder
+# Minecraft Modpack Generator

-This project generates goal-oriented modpacks.
+This project generates goal-oriented modpacks for Minecraft.

 This version is a very early iteration.
 It's basically a proof of concept.